+Women seem to think that orgasm is an experience each woman can define as she sees fit.
+They have no idea that mental arousal or genital stimulation are required.
+But orgasm is a physiological response of the human body.
+It is factual and cannot be reinvented or tailored to fit an individual woman’s emotional beliefs about how she thinks it should be possible.
 Women boast about orgasm to impress others.
 Women are confident their claims will be accepted because they simply reflect popular beliefs about female sexuality.
-Unfortunately, men are so mesmerised by stories of female orgasm that these women succeed in getting the attention they want.
+Unfortunately, men are so mesmerised by stories of female orgasm that these women often succeed in getting the attention they want.

 Boasting about orgasm is a simple tick-the-box exercise for women.
 They make no reference to turn-ons or sexual pleasure.
-Women suggest that a lover stimulates them vaginally or clitorally.
+Some women suggest that a lover stimulates them vaginally and others clitorally.
 This reflects women’s sexual passivity.
-They don’t talk about their lover’s body and their drive to stimulate a lover or be stimulated by a lover.
-Neither are they explicit in describing genitals and sexual activity in the appreciative way that men do.
+They don’t talk about their lover’s body and their drive to stimulate a lover.
+Women never discuss any turn-ons (such as genitals or explicit sexual activity) in the appreciative way that men do.
 Women suggest that they are aroused by images from porn.
 If so, they would be aroused by the real thing too, such as male genitals or ejaculation.
-Women never discuss any turn-ons in the appreciative way that men do.

 The bias in favour of intercourse arises for two key reasons.
 Firstly, male sex drive causes men to promote intercourse to women.
 The second reason is that women want to understand how intercourse might be as pleasurable for them as it evidently is for men.
 For those women who convince themselves that they do indeed orgasm with a lover, research that justifies their orgasms is obviously very useful and lends their claims respectability.